Welcome to ThinkBlueLA.com

 Harold is a retired school teacher and school administrator.
 He is an avid baseball card collector with more that 30,000 cards in his collection – most of which are Dodgers and Dodger prospects.

-Robb Anderson was born and raised in Iowa and now lives in Tepoztlan, Morelos, Mexico.
+Robb Anderson, also an occasional guest contributor, was born and raised in Iowa and now lives in Tepoztlan, Morelos, Mexico.
 His family has a long history with the Dodgers dating back to the Brooklyn Dodger days when his grandmother, then a nursing student in Brooklyn, won a date with Hall of Famer Pee Wee Reese in a contest.

 Robb became a Dodger fan himself in 1976 when he and his family would travel to Busch Stadium in St. Louis to watch the Dodgers play the Cardinals and was amazed at how many Dodger fans attended these games.
 Robb later played college and semi-pro baseball but was forced out of the game due to an elbow injury.